-EMG of the right and left masseter and temporal muscles was performed prior to BTX-A as well as after 30 and 90 days of therapy.
-During the sessions, the volunteer was instructed to remain seated in a chair, feet apart, shoulders relaxed and hands resting on thighs in a well-illuminated, silent recording room in a comfortable position with eyes open and without head support.
-Pre-gelled, self-adhesive, bipolar, silver-silver chloride electrodes were positioned over the right masseter (RM), left masseter (LM), right temporalis (RT) and left temporalis (LT) muscles, with an inter-electrode distance of 20 mm.
-The sites for the electrodes were shaved and cleaned with a cotton ball soaked in 70% alcohol to diminish impedance.
-A rectangular metallic electrode measuring 3 x 2 cm coated with Lectron II conductive gel (Pharmaceutical Innovations) to increase the conduction capacity and avoid interference from external noise was attached to the left wrist of the volunteer for reference.
-Readings were performed with the mandible in the resting position, as well as during mouth open and maximal clenching effort (MCE).
-Three readings were performed in mouth opening position with a five-minute interval between readings, using a goniometer to measure the mouth opening amplitude.
-After three minutes, three readings were performed during MCE, with a five-minute interval between readings, using a force transducer to measure the mandibular strength (bite force) (Model PLA 100 kg, Líder Balanças coupled by ID-M LCD with RS 323/Parallel, Filizola, nº 2805).
-The signals were recorded for 10 seconds each under each condition.
+The EMG of the right and left masseter and temporal muscles was performed prior to the BTX-A application and after 30 and 90 days of therapy.
+During the sessions, the volunteer was instructed to remain seated in a chair, with feet apart, shoulders relaxed and hands resting on thighs, in a well-lit and silent recording room, in a comfortable position, with eyes open, and no head support.
+Pre-gelled, self-adhesive, bipolar, silver-silver chloride electrodes were positioned over the right masseter (RM), left masseter (LM), right temporal (RT) and left temporal (LT) muscles, with an inter-electrode distance of 20 mm.
+The sites for electrode placement were shaved and cleaned with a cotton ball soaked in 70% alcohol to diminish impedance.
+A rectangular metallic electrode measuring 3 x 2 cm, coated with Lectron II conductive gel (Pharmaceutical Innovations), to increase the conduction capacity and avoid interference from external noise, was attached to the left wrist of the volunteer for reference.
+Readings were performed with the mandible in the rest position, with an open mouth, and with maximum clenching effort (MCE).
+Three readings were performed in open mouth position with a five-minute interval between readings, using a goniometer to measure the mouth opening amplitude.
+After three minutes, three readings were performed during MCE, with a five-minute interval between readings, using a force transducer to measure the mandibular strength (bite force) (Model PLA 100 kg, Líder Balanças coupled with ID-M LCD with RS 323/Parallel, Filizola, no. 2805).
+Each signal was recorded for 10 seconds under each condition.

 The EMG signals were processed using specific routines carried out in the Matlab program, version 7.1 (The MathWorks Inc., Natick, Massachusetts, USA).
-For MCE, a three-second period was selected through a visual inspection of the raw data.
-A moving window was used to select the EMG signals of the RT, RM, LT and LM muscles based on the greatest amplitude and regularity in the four muscles simultaneously.
-For the resting position, the entire 10-second period of the EMG signal was used in the analysis.
+For MCE, a 3-second period was selected through a visual inspection of the raw data.
+A moving window was used to select the EMG signals of the RT, RM, LT, and LM muscles based on the greatest amplitude and regularity in the four muscles simultaneously.
+For the rest position, the entire 10-second period of the EMG signal was used in the analysis.
 The signals were analyzed using time domain (amplitude).
-The amplitude of the raw EMG signal was defined as the root mean square (RMS) calculated using a 200-ms moving window.
-The mean amplitude during the 3-s and 10-s trials recorded during MCE and in the resting position, respectively, was used for analysis
+The amplitude of the raw EMG signal was defined as the root mean square calculated with a 200-ms moving window.
+The mean amplitudes during the 3- and 10-second trials recorded during MCE and in the rest position, respectively, were used for analysis.

-All patients were in good general health and did not do any previous antibiotic or anti-inflammatory treatment at the time of application.
+All patients presented good general health and had not had any previous antibiotic or anti-inflammatory treatment at the time of application.
 The first asepsis of the skin was performed with 70% alcohol solution at the application sites.
-A line was printed from tragus to the commissure of the mouth to define a higher safety limit of the area applicable in the masseter muscle.
+A line was traced from the tragus of the ear to the commissure of the mouth to define a higher safety limit of the applicable area in the masseter muscle.
 Another line was drawn over a bony edge of the jaw to define the lower limit.
-The patient was kept seated at 45 or 90 degrees to facilitate muscle evaluation and marking.
+The patient was seated at either 45 or 90 degrees to facilitate muscle evaluation and tagging.

-The angle of the mandible was used as reference for the first point of application in the masseter.
-During palpation, the patient was asked to perform maximum dental tightening and alternating relaxation, denoting the most hypertrophic points of the masseter.
+The mandibular angle was used as reference for the first point of application in the masseter muscle.
+During palpation, the patient was asked to perform maximum teeth clenching and alternate it with relaxation, indicating the most hypertrophic points of the masseter muscle.

-The anterior and posterior limits of mossert applicable area were traced according to the muscle palpation, always requesting the patient to tighten the teeth and relax, so that the muscle showed its shape.
+The anterior and posterior limits of the applicable area of the masseter muscle were traced according to muscle palpation, always requesting the patient to clench the teeth and relax, so the muscle showed its shape.